click on the menu below to navigate this site

 The Weeping Wall

-After breakfast we drove the amazing "Going-to-the-Sun Road" route up high into the park.
-We found ourselves surrounded by massive mountains and enormous waterfalls which made those at Yosemite seem small in comparison.
+After breakfast, we drove the amazing "Going-to-the-Sun Road" route up high into the park.
+We found ourselves surrounded by massive mountains and enormous waterfalls, which made those at Yosemite seem small in comparison.

-We figured this is the best time to come to this park as it is more like spring time here given how much snow this place gets in winter, so all of the water was flowing at peak.
+We figured this is the best time to come to this park as it is more like springtime here, given how much snow this place gets in winter, so all of the water was flowing at peak.

 The Beautiful Hidden Lake

-We soon reached "Logan's Pass Visitor Center" where we began our three and a half hour hike to "Hidden Lake".
+We soon reached "Logan's Pass Visitor Center" where we began our three-and-a-half-hour hike to "Hidden Lake".

-This hike took us by surprise as we had not expected it to consist of many snow covered traverses, slippery and icy conditions, followed by steep descents and ascents.
+This hike took us by surprise as we had not expected it to consist of many snow-covered traverses, slippery and icy conditions, followed by steep descents and ascents.
 But it was worth the trouble as Hidden Lake is a pleasure spot to visit.
 I have to put it down as the best hike I have ever done.
 We ate our lunch at the lake.
-It was a simple lunch but it was the best view I have ever had while eating a cheese sandwich.
+It was a simple lunch, but it was the best view I have ever had while eating a cheese sandwich.

 Hidden Lake Video